ETPBs 55 Properties Over 3,162 Kanals To Be Auctioned For Education, Health Facilities - UrduPoint

 As per the conditions mentioned in the letter, the Reserve rate of land should be fixed only at the rate of 10 percent of prevalent market value which would reduce cost on procurement of land for education & health sector.

-Secondly, the Expression of interest should be floated through vide publicity for 30 year lease and auction committee would be headed by MoRA&IH representative.
+Secondly, the expression of interest should be floated through wide publicity for 30-year lease and auction committee would be headed by MoRA&IH representative.

 Keeping in view the noble cause, concessional rent would be determined assessing construction cost, philanthropic contribution for general public and ground realities.
 However, the Lessee would have to ensure map and ancillary approvals alongwith maintenance and security.